 In the theoretical work, we draw on concepts from political science, historical science and sociology.
 In addition to the debates on causal mechanisms and "process tracing", the research literature includes works from comparative policy analysis on diffusion mechanisms, contributions from "actor-centred institutionalism", transnational history and global history, as well as from international relations.
-In doing so, we want to overcome purely national analysis and thus opening up the perspective of state-internal effects of cross-border interdependencies.
-By consulting international experts in these fields and their participation in three conferences organised by project B01, we intend to further our internal theoretical work and create a "tool box" of possible causal mechanisms that supports empirical research of the projects of Department B. This will provide a better basis for developing a theoretically coherent and empirically saturated explanation of the spread of social policy.
+In doing so, we want to overcome purely national analysis and thus open up the perspective of state-internal effects of cross-border interdependencies.
+By consulting international experts in these fields and their participation in three conferences organised by project B01, we intend to further our internal theoretical work and create a "tool box" of possible causal mechanisms that supports empirical research of the projects of project area B. This will provide a better basis for developing a theoretically coherent and empirically saturated explanation of the dynamics of social policy.